olijeffers0n/rustplus/docs/getting-started/quick-start.md

 pip install rustplus
 ```

-You must then get your Personal details using the RustCli, as shown here:
+You must then get your Personal details using the web tool, as shown here:

 {% content-ref url="getting-player-details/" %}
 [getting-player-details](getting-player-details/)